markduan/postcss-sorting/lib/order/README.md

 }
 ```

-Matches all at-rules with specific name, which have nested elements:
+Matches all atrule with specific name, which have nested elements:

 ```js
 {